saleor/saleor/README.md

 ## Contributing

 We love your contributions and do our best to provide you with mentorship and support.
-If you are looking for an issue to tackle, take a look at issues labeled [`Help Wanted`](https://github.com/mirumee/saleor/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+If you are looking for an issue to tackle, take a look at issues labeled [`Help Wanted`](https://github.com/mirumee/dastkari/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

-If nothing grabs your attention, check [our roadmap](https://github.com/mirumee/saleor/projects/6) or come up with your feature.
-Just drop us a line or [open an issue](https://github.com/mirumee/saleor/issues/new) and we’ll work out how to handle it.
+If nothing grabs your attention, check [our roadmap](https://github.com/mirumee/dastkari/projects/6) or come up with your feature.
+Just drop us a line or [open an issue](https://github.com/mirumee/dastkari/issues/new) and we’ll work out how to handle it.

-Get more details in our [Contributing Guide](https://docs.getsaleor.com/docs/contributing/intro/).
+Get more details in our [Contributing Guide](https://docs.getdastkari.com/docs/contributing/intro/).

 ## Legacy views

-If you're interested in using the old version of Saleor, go the [legacy-views](https://github.com/mirumee/legacy-views) repository.
+If you're interested in using the old version of Dastkari, go the [legacy-views](https://github.com/mirumee/legacy-views) repository.
 It contains the 2.9.0 release, which includes Django-based views and HTML templates of Storefront 1.0 and Dashboard 1.0.
-Note: this version of Saleor is no longer officially maintained.
+Note: this version of Dastkari is no longer officially maintained.

 ## Your feedback

-Do you use Saleor as an e-commerce platform?
+Do you use Dastkari as an e-commerce platform?
 Fill out this short survey and help us grow.
 It will take just a minute, but mean a lot!

 [Take a survey](https://mirumee.typeform.com/to/sOIJbJ)

 ## License

-Disclaimer: Everything you see here is open and free to use as long as you comply with the [license](https://github.com/mirumee/saleor/blob/master/LICENSE).
+Disclaimer: Everything you see here is open and free to use as long as you comply with the [license](https://github.com/mirumee/dastkari/blob/master/LICENSE).
 There are no hidden charges.
 We promise to do our best to fix bugs and improve the code.

 Some situations do call for extra code; we can cover exotic use cases or build you a custom e-commerce appliance.